Role hierarchy

 Ultimately, this naming convention makes it easier to select specific subsets of roles using command:

-Schema roles are created automatically for each schema which is present in config.
-Grants and future grants to schema roles are applied automatically based on permission model.
+Schema access roles are created automatically for each schema which is present in config.
+Grants and future grants to schema access roles are applied based on permission model.

 __OWNER__S_ROLE